Ah, it’s dog massage day. A great recipe for a healthy and happy dog.

 - Create calm – To enhance the relaxation mode, put on some soft instrumental music and turn the lights down.

-- Pet your dog all over – To begin the massage, stroke your dog all over.
+- Pet your dog all over – To begin, stroke your dog all over.
 Talk in a quiet and relaxing voice, praising your dog.

 - Neck rub – Begin massages by rubbing in a light circular motion on your dogs’ neck area.